 Even if we acquire patent protection that we expect should enable us to maintain competitive advantage, the issuance of a patent is not conclusive as to its inventorship, scope, validity or enforceability.
 Third parties, including competitors, may challenge the inventorship, scope, validity, or enforceability thereof, which may result in such patents being narrowed, invalidated or held unenforceable.
 If issued, our patents may be challenged in patent offices in the United States and abroad, or in court.
 For example, we may be subject to a third-party submission of prior art to the U.S. Patent and Trademark Office, or USPTO, challenging the validity of one or more claims of our patents, once issued.
 Such submissions may also be made prior to a patent's issuance, precluding the granting of a patent based on one of our patent applications.
 We may become involved in opposition, reexamination, inter partes review, post-grant review, derivation, interference, or similar proceedings in the United States or abroad challenging the claims of our patents, once issued.
 Furthermore, patents may be challenged in court, once issued.
-Competitors may claim that they invented the inventions claimed in such patents or patent applications prior to the inventors of our patents, or may have filed patent applications before the inventors of our patents did.
-A competitor may also claim that we are infringing its patents and that we therefore cannot practice our technology as claimed under our patent applications and patents, if issued.
+Competitors may claim that they invented the inventions claimed in such patents or patent applications prior to the inventors of our patents, or may have filed patent applications before the inventors of our patents, if issued.
 As a result, one or more claims of our patents may be narrowed or invalidated.
 In litigation, a competitor could claim that our patents, if issued, are not valid for a number of reasons.
 If a court agrees, we would lose our rights to those challenged patents.